lino-framework/book/docs/specs/vat.rst

 VAT classes
 ===========

-A :term:`VAT class` is assigned to each item of an invoice.
-The VAT class can influence the available VAT rates.
-You can sell or purchase a same product to different partners using different VAT regimes.
+A :term:`VAT class` is a direct or indirect property of a trade object (e.g. a Product) that influences the VAT rate to be used.
+Here is the list of VAT classes used unless you have some local change.

 >>> rt.show(vat.VatClasses, language="en")
 ======= ============= ===========================